A day for memories and fierce resolve

 The American people opened their hearts to the families touched by the evil work of the terrorists.
 They also resolved to prevent similar atrocities from creating more American victims.

-Sixteen years later, we are still engaged in a worldwide struggle to destroy the al-Qaida group directly responsible for the attacks on our homeland.
+Fourteen years later, we are still engaged in a worldwide struggle to destroy the remnants of the al-Qaida group directly responsible for the attacks on our homeland.
 The battle has also been joined with other radical forces that share al-Qaida’s antipathy for our way of life, most significantly just now the so-called Islamic State.

 This enemy wants our souls or our demise.
-At least some of the people we must fight do not accept the value system most of us in this country share.
+The beheadings and assorted barbarous acts by Islamic State terrorists are dramatic evidence that at least some of the people we must fight do not accept the value system most of us in this country share.